Pediatric Pelvic Health

 How can Pelvic Physiotherapy help your child?

 Optimally, the bladder and pelvic floor muscles work opposite each other to successfully urinate.
-When the bladder muscle contract, some children do not completely relax their pelvic floor muscles.
+When the bladder muscle contracts, some children do not completely relax their pelvic floor muscles.
 Their bladder may not empty and there is residual urine left in the bladder.
 In order for the bowels to empty, the pelvic floor muscles must relax.
 Your child will learn exercises to: relax and engage the pelvic floor muscles at the appropriate time, void and empty completely, as well as to avoid urinary and/or bowel leakage.

 It’s not all work… we have fun too!